jfrancis71/ros2_holonomic_lego/README.md

 If the Coolie Hat mode is enabled (mode button illuminated red), left/right straffing (direct sideways movement) is controlled by the right analog joystick.
 These settings are specific to a XEOX SL6556 joystick, so you may well need to alter for your own joystick.
-You can echo the twist topic to verify that the teleop_twist_j oy is generating appropriate twist messages for your joystick controls.
+You can echo the twist topic to verify that the teleop_twist_joy is generating appropriate twist messages for your joystick controls.

 ## Discussion